karthik-d/todo-cli-rescript/README.md

 ## Todo Task Manager Application

-An interactive command-line todo management application built with typed functional programming using ReScript (Ocaml + JSooC).
+An interactive command-line based todo management application built with typed functional programming using ReScript (Ocaml + JSooC).
 Starter code for typed JavaScript projects.

 > **Note** Run the following unit tests, and refer to the description below for details on its features.